Batleram/qnx-fighter/README.md

 We were mainly inspired by classic Street Fighter and retro NES-style games.
 There's just something about them that is so nostalgic and fun.

 ### What it does:
 Runs a Street Fighter-inspired game we made, now on QNX.
-See [Build](#build) for setup.
+See `Building` section for setup.

 ### How we built it:
 This project is the result of many failed attempts at getting rendering working on the QNX everywhere image.